 Throughout the preclinical phase, students attend live interactive sessions with an instructor four days a week.
 Lectures are offered live via the Zoom virtual classroom and recorded for students who have a scheduling conflict or who wish to listen to the lecture a second time.
-Live sessions are held Monday – Thursday, 8 pm to 10 pm Eastern Time (USA), and Tuesday – Friday, late mornings to midday (Australia/New Zealand).
+Live sessions are held Monday – Thursday, 8 pm to 10 pm Eastern Time (USA), and in Australia/New Zealand Tuesday – Friday, late mornings to midday.

 Modules 1 and 2: e-Foundation 300-Series

-In the e-Foundation 300 Track, the basic sciences are grouped into one of three ten-week segments.
+Students begin the e-Foundation 300 Series blocks after completing the 12-week Introduction to Medicine medical school prep course with a post-exam score >70%.
+The basic sciences are grouped into one of three ten-week segments.
 Each ten-week segment covers the basic sciences listed below in periods ranging from two to four weeks.

 100-Level e-Foundation Sciences Series

-The e-Foundation Sciences 100-series consists of ten four-week classes in the basic sciences.
+The e-Foundation Sciences 100-series consists of ten six-week classes in the basic sciences.
 The 100-series covers the basic sciences in much greater depth than the 300-series.